FLORAL ARRANGEMENT CONSTRUCTION

 Greenery and Constructing Arrangements

-- Use greenery to create a base for the arrangements by lining the bottom of your vase with greenery.
+- Line the bottom of the vase with greenery to create a base.
 This will begin to create a shape and will also make sure to cover the floral foam once flowers are added.

 - Use greenery to fill open spaces in between focal flowers and greenery.
 Having greenery evenly spread throughout the arrangement will also create a more balanced and professional look.

-- When making floral garland, wedding arbor décor, or floral head bands use greens that are long and flexible like Ivy and Italian Ruscus.
-Stiff greenery like myrtle, pittosporum, or leather leaf are better for creating structure in arrangements because they do not bend very much.
+- When making floral garland, wedding arbor décor, or floral head bands use greens that are long and flexible like Ivy and Italian ruscus.
+Stiff greenery like myrtle, pittosporum, or leather leaf are better for creating structure in arrangements because they are firm.

 Focal Flowers/ Fillers and Constructing Arrangements